Tuesdays and Thursdays 8:30-9:50 AM, 1120 Weill Hall

 Every week: Attend lectures or let me know ahead of time if you must miss.

-- If you know that you will miss class, write a 1-page reflection on the readings and share it with the class with your discussion post.
+- If you know you will miss class, write a 1-page reflection on the readings and share it with the class with your discussion post.

-- If you unexpectedly miss class, post a 1-page reflection on the readings AND schedule a time to discuss the readings with me (ideally, during office hours)
+- If you unexpectedly miss class, post a 1-page reflection on the readings (

 Agenda setting issues memo (4%)